AdobeDocs/workfront-learn.en/help/manage-resources/resource-management/rm-setups-workload-balancer-and-utilization-report.md

 jira: KT-10179
 exl-id: 46b68876-658e-4a71-b1c6-44294253bf44
 ---
-# Resource management setups, Workload Balancer, and Utilization Report
+# Resource management setups, Workload Balancer, and utilization report

 [!DNL Workfront] offers data, across multiple tools in [!DNL Workfront], to help make your resource decisions easier and your processes smoother.
-To see what’s going on with your resources, you should make sure your managers, your users, and your projects are configured properly.
-These configurations are helpful even if you don’t plan on using all of [!DNL Workfront’s] resource management tools.
+To see what's going on with your resources, you should make sure your managers, your users, and your projects are configured properly.
+These configurations are helpful even if you don't plan on using all of [!DNL Workfront's] resource management tools.

 In this section you will learn: